NLnetLabs/routinator/doc/manual/source/manual-page.rst

             If the value is missing, the default of 500 is used.

       rrdp-timeout
-            An integer value that provides a timeout in seconds for all individual RRDP-related network operations, i.e., connects,
+            An integer value that provides a timeout in seconds for retrieving a resource from an RRDP server.
+If the value is missing, a default timeout of 600 seconds will be used.
+Set the value to 0 to turn off the timout.

+      rrdp-read-timeout
-            reads, and writes.
-If the value is missing, a default timeout of 300 seconds will be used.
-Set the value to 0 to turn the timeout off.
+            An integer value that provides a timeout in seconds for RRDP-related network operations, primarily waiting for the be able to read more data from the server.
+If the value is missing, a default timeout of 10 seconds will be used.
+Set the value to 0 to turn off the timeout.

       rrdp-connect-timeout
-            An integer value that, if present, sets a separate timeout in seconds for RRDP connect requests only.
+            An integer value that, if present, sets a separate timeout in seconds for connecting to an RRDP.
+If this value is absent, the RRDP read timeout is used.

       rrdp-tcp-keepalive
             An integer value that provides the duration in seconds for the